lsaravia/MetawebsAssembly/Appendices.md

 OM z-score      15.3853   89.3244    1022.2137
 -----------------------------------------------
 Table: Motif counts for the empirical networks and 99% confidence intervals based on 1000 random networks.
 Where EC is exploitative competition, AC apparent competition, TT tri-trophic chain and OM is omnivory.
+Quantities marked with '*' are significant at 1% level.

+\newpage

 ----------------------------------
 **Network**       Potter   Weddell